vgupta123/contextualize_scdv/classification/readme.md

 # Change the code to store these scores in a format that can be used by the IR system.
 ```
 Use these scores to interpolate with the language model scores with interpolation parameter 0.5.

-## Requirements
-Minimum requirements:
-  -  Python 3.7
-  -  NumPy 1.17.2
-  -  Scikit-learn 0.23.1
-  -  Pandas 0.25.1
-  -  Gensim 3.8.1
-  -  sgmllib3k

-For theory and explanation of SCDV, please visit our [EMNLP 2017 paper](https://www.aclweb.org/anthology/D17-1069.pdf), [BLOG](https://dheeraj7596.github.io/SDV/).

-Note: You need not download 20Newsgroup or Reuters-21578 dataset.
-All datasets are present in their respective directories.
-We used SGMl parser for parsing Reuters-21578 dataset from [here](https://gist.github.com/herrfz/7967781)